EMVrace/EMVrace.github.io/README.md

 [**The attack on Visa**](#attack-on-visa) allows criminals to complete a purchase over the PIN-less limit with a victim's Visa contactless card without knowing the card's PIN.
 In other words, *the PIN in your Visa card is useless* as it won't protect your card from being used for fraudulent, high-value purchases.

 [**The attack on Mastercard**](#attack-on-mastercard) allows criminals to trick a terminal into transacting with a victim's  Mastercard contactless card while believing it to be a Visa card.
 This *card brand mixup* has critical consequences since it can be used in combination with the PIN bypass for Visa to also bypass the PIN for Mastercard cards.
-As a result of our disclosure process, Mastercard has implemented defense mechanisms, which we experimentally confirmed as effective against the attack.
+As a result of our disclosure process, Mastercard has since implemented defense mechanisms, which we experimentally confirmed as effective against the attack.

 ## Demonstrating the attacks